PaXo0/yukon-server/README.md

 ## Disclaimer

-This project is a work in progress, please report any issues you find [here](https://github.com/wizguin/yukon-server/issues).
+This project is a fork of wizguin/yukon-server and is a work in progress, no support will be provided.